Live trading

 Purpose: Automates the management of contingent orders, such as One-Updates-the-Other (OUO) and One-Cancels-the-Other (OCO) orders, ensuring they are handled correctly.

-: (default False) If enabled, the strategy will automatically manage contingent orders, reducing the need for manual intervention.
+manage_contingent_orders | False | If enabled, the strategy automatically manages contingent orders, reducing manual intervention. |

-Purpose: Ensures that orders with GTD time-in-force instructions are managed properly, with timers reactivated as necessary.
+Purpose: Ensures that orders with GTD time in force instructions are managed properly, with timers reactivated as necessary.

-: (default False) If enabled, the strategy will manage GTD expirations, ensuring that orders remain active as intended.
+manage_gtd_expiry | False | If enabled, the strategy manages GTD expirations, ensuring orders remain active as intended. |

 Execution reconciliation